quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part42_AlphaGo.md

 The value network uses convolutional layers to predict the expected outcome of a game from a given position.
 It outputs a scalar value that represents the likelihood of winning.
 :p How does the value network function?
 ??x
-The value network takes board positions \( s \) as input and passes them through multiple convolutional layers, ultimately outputting a scalar prediction for the game's outcome:
+The value network takes board positions $s$ as input and passes them through multiple convolutional layers, ultimately outputting a scalar prediction for the game's outcome:
 ```python
 def value_network(input_board_position):
     # Pass input through many convolutional layers with parameters θ